State Law Guide · Updated January 2026

 See how South Dakota's laws compare to other states:

-Average South Dakota recovery: $1,300 · Based on South Dakota Deceptive Trade Practices and Consumer Protection Act
+Optional letter only if you act · South Dakota Deceptive Trade Practices and Consumer Protection Act